 The Padstow to Rock Swim is a personal challenge, but it's all about raising money for charity.
-Our charity partner for 2021 is Marie Curie, as it has been since 2011.
+Our charity partner is Marie Curie, as it has been since 2011.
 The Padstow to Rock Swim is raising much-needed money specifically for Cornwall.

 Over the past year, dying has become a front-of-mind issue for us all.
 The pandemic and our ageing population means it’s never been more pressing to make sure we have the right care and support in place to be able to protect and cherish each other as we reach the final months, weeks, days and hours of our lives.